rastapasta/spark-bouncer/README.md

 $ spark call [core-id] open
 ```

-### Configure RFID key
+### Configure RFID access
-The **spark-bouncer** remembers up to 3000 users, each being identified by their 4 to 10 bytes long [RFID serial numbers](https://en.wikipedia.org/wiki/Radio-frequency_identification#Tags).
+The **spark-bouncer** stores up to 3000 users, each being identified by their 4 to 10 bytes long [RFID serial numbers](https://en.wikipedia.org/wiki/Radio-frequency_identification#Tags).

-You have to tell him whom to let in at which time.
+You have to define whom to let in at which time.
 To do so, call the published **update** function.

 #### Update format
 	[key serial];[time restrictions];[flags]